-- Indian equities remained under pressure on sustained foreign investors outflows on concerns of weakening domestic economic growth and corporate earnings, depreciating INR, and increased uncertainty over global trade policies.
-Over the past month, the Nifty index fell 2.5%, outperforming MSCI World (-6%) but underperforming MSCI Asia-ex-Japan (+2%).
-Broader markets underperformed large-cap equities, with the Nifty Midcap and Nifty Smallcap index down 5% and 7%, respectively.
-The 10-year IGB yield fell 1bps, while the INR fell 0.6%. - We expect market volatility to remain elevated in the near-term, as markets adjust to an uncertain environment.
-Nevertheless, we see an improved risk-reward for domestic equities over a 12-month horizon, supported by reasonable valuations, the likelihood of growth and earnings cycle improving and easing financial conditions.
-We are Overweight equities and would use the volatility to buy on dips. - Within equities, we are overweight large-cap equities given a greater margin of safety in terms of earnings and valuations along with stronger balance sheets to cushion the impact of market volatility.
-We see opportunities in small-cap equities. - We expect Bonds to outperform cash.
-Softening inflation, monetary policy rate cuts and active liquidity management is supportive of bonds.
-Further, positive supply-demand balance and robust foreign investors inflows from index-tracking funds are tailwinds for bonds.
+- Indian equities recovered from the "Liberation Day" sell-off as the partial roll-back of tariffs improved investor sentiment towards risk assets amid improving fundamentals recovery in domestic growth indicators, better-than-expected corporate earnings delivery and the resumption of foreign investors inflows.
+Over the past month, the Nifty index rose 10%, underperforming MSCI Asia-ex-Japan (+14%) and MSCI World (+13%).
+Broader markets underperformed large caps, with the Nifty Midcap and Nifty Smallcap index up 9.5% and 7.5% respectively.
+The 10-year IGB yield fell 13bps to its lowest level since Dec 2021, while the INR rose 1.6% against the USD. - While market volatility is likely to remain elevated in the near-term, risk-reward remains favourable for domestic equities given decline in domestic bond yields and the prospect of India being among the first to reach a trade deal with the US.
+We stay Overweight Equities and would use intermittent pullbacks to buy on dips. - Within Equities, we are overweight Large-cap Equities given a greater margin of safety in terms of earnings and valuations.
+In our sector strategy, we upgrade Healthcare to Overweight and downgrade Technology to Underweight. - We expect Bonds to outperform Cash as modest inflationary pressures, RBI policy easing, active liquidity management and favourable bond demand supply balance is likely to drive bond yields lower.
 We are overweight medium and long-maturity bonds and high-quality corporate bonds given attractive absolute yields.
-Gold remains a diversifier and key portfolio hedge.
+Gold remains a key portfolio hedge against downside risks.